 Then there is Arthur Burns himself, a poet savage, a lunatic genius, “a monster, an abomination,” whose credo of love and family are an insane irony when we learn of the family he recently raped and mass-murdered, the very reason for which Captain Stanley has set his own brother upon him.

 The strange paradox of this movie is Arthur’s rightness in the way he perpetrates his wrongness.
 When his young crazy gang member asks Arthur the definition of “misanthrope,” their Aboriginal gang member answers and the youngster turns on him, “I didn’t ask you, you black bastard!”
-Hilarity.
-Arthur replies, “A misanthrope is someone who hates every other bastard.”
+Hilarity for its very misanthropy… Arthur replies, “A misanthrope is someone who hates every other bastard.”
 Youngster: “Is that us?”
 Arthur: “Good lord, no!
 We’re a family.”
 Dark hilarity piled on dark hilarity.

 Though everyone’s performance is superb, Ray Winstone floats miles above the cast for nuance; just the way he holds tears in his eyes in moments when moral ambiguity clouds all reason, is enough to put tears in yours.

 And everyone gets to point a gun almost directly at the camera, arm ramrod straight, in hard closeup.
 We can see the director drooling over this angle.